 Spawning is thought to take place in relation to the lunar cycles but this is not certain.
 The eggs are spherical and buoyant and it is thought they hatch in 28 to 30 hours.
 Once the eggs hatch a bony plate forms over the head area and the larvae called tholichthys, are pelagic for quite some time.
 They slowly develop into juveniles.
 This phase makes it extremely difficult to breed them in aquariums.

 Hybrids have been reported between Chaetodon auriga and the saddleback butterfly fish Chaetodon ephippium.

 Because of their ability to survive in greater temperature ranges, as well as having a more varied diet than other butterfly fishes, this makes the threadfin butterflyfish a very easy fish to keep in an aquarium.
 It is colorful and probably an ideal fish for beginners.
 As a bonus they are also remarkably disease resistant.

-They are not reef safe and additionally it is advisable to only keep one in a tank.
+They are however not reef safe and additionally it is advisable to only keep one in a tank unless one has a mated pair.
 Because of their territorial nature they will attack other members of their species that they deem a threat to their food source.
 They will readily accept most prepared foods.
 A tank should include hiding places and overhangs and should be fairly large as they enjoy swimming in the open.

 THREADFIN BUTTERFLYFISH CLASSIFICATION